axeII/axell.dev/content/posts/simplest-way-to-install-docker-compose/index.md

 ### Option 2: curl (no dependency)

-This  method has great advantege that you don't have to install python3 or pip and you get the lastest version.
-All you need are tools all distros have alraedy have preinstalled. `curl`
+This  method has great advantege that you don't have to install python3 or pip and you get the latest version.
+All you need are tools all distros have already have preinstalled. `curl`

 Here is a quite long command: